Students

 Year 4

-• You will study the nervous system in detail and undertake a substantial research project, supported by modules in research techniques (Year 3) and in developing scientific literacy through structured review of neuroscience research.
+• Students study the nervous system in detail and undertake a substantial research project, supported by modules in research techniques and developing scientific literacy through structured review of neuroscience research.

 • Core modules: